6.1.4 Classification of Political Power

-The preceding three sections have defined the term ‘political power’ and the roles of politicians – who are appointed to lead in several aspects of a country’s governance.
-The remaining segments of this chapter examine how they exercise their powers and how they interact with the population they serve – assessing each facet in terms of its effect on the population:
+The classification of political power is summarised below.
+This summary acts as a guide to the remaining segments of this chapter, which examine how politicians exercise their powers and how they interact with the people they serve – assessing each facet in terms of its effect on the population:

 (6.2) Political Ideologies and Approaches to Change.
 The labels ‘individualist’, ‘collectivist’, ‘conservative’ and ‘progressive’ describe ways of thinking.
 They affect a politician’s decision-making.
 In a democratic society, they form election platforms.
 They are reviewed here in terms of benefit to the public.